-Fi Dem III (2020) is a newly commissioned film by Zinzi Minott.
-The film is produced and commissioned by Berwick Film & Media Arts Festival, Spike Island, Bristol and Transmission, Glasgow.
+From Friday 30 October to Thursday 26 November 2020 Spike Island is streaming Fi Dem III: Ancestral Interference, a newly commissioned video work by artist and dancer Zinzi Minott, produced and commissioned by Berwick Film & Media Arts Festival, Spike Island, Bristol and Transmission, Glasgow.

-Fi Dem is an ongoing moving image project and continued investigation into Blackness and Diaspora by artist and dancer Zinzi Minott.
-On the anniversary of the Empire Windrush docking in the UK on 22 June 1948, Minott returns to the work.
-Each iteration is a filmic manifestation of a year lived, a body moved and moving through a reflection on the legacy of The Windrush Generation.
+Fi Dem is a durational moving image project and continued investigation into Blackness and Diaspora.
+On the anniversary of the Empire Windrush docking in the UK on 22nd June 1948, Minott returns to the work.
+Each iteration is a filmic manifestation of a year lived, a body moved and moving through a reflection on the legacies of The Windrush Generation.

 Zinzi Minott’s work focuses on the relationship between dance, bodies and politics.
 She explores how dance is perceived through the prisms of race, queer culture, gender, and class and is specifically interested in the place of Black women’s body within the form.
 As a dancer and filmmaker, she seeks to complicate the boundaries of dance, seeing her live performances, filmic explorations and objects as different but connected manifestations of dance and body based outcomes and enquiry.
 Broken narratives, disturbed lineages and glitches are used by Minott to explore notions of racism one experiences through the span of a Black life.
 Sharing Caribbean stories in her work, she highlights the histories of those enslaved and the resulting migration of the Windrush Generation.
 Current commissions and residences are with Berwick Film & Media Arts Festival, Spike Island, Transmission, 198 Gallery and Cubitt Gallery